Autoencoder

 An autoencoder is a type of artificial neural network used to learn efficient codings of unlabeled data (unsupervised learning).
 An autoencoder learns two functions: an encoding function that transforms the input data, and a decoding function that recreates the input data from the encoded representation.
-The autoencoder learns an efficient representation (encoding) for a set of data, typically for dimensionality reduction.
+The autoencoder learns an efficient representation (encoding) for a set of data, typically for dimensionality reduction, to generate lower-dimensional embeddings for subsequent use by other machine learning algorithms.

-Variants exist, aiming to force the learned representations to assume useful properties.
-Examples are regularized autoencoders (Sparse, Denoising and Contractive), which are effective in learning representations for subsequent classification tasks, and Variational autoencoders, with applications as generative models.
-Autoencoders are applied to many problems, including facial recognition, feature detection, anomaly detection and acquiring the meaning of words.
-Autoencoders are also generative models which can randomly generate new data that is similar to the input data (training data).
+Variants exist which aim to make the learned representations assume useful properties.
+Examples are regularized autoencoders (sparse, denoising and contractive autoencoders), which are effective in learning representations for subsequent classification tasks, and variational autoencoders, which can be used as generative models.
+Autoencoders are applied to many problems, including facial recognition, feature detection, anomaly detection, and learning the meaning of words.
+In terms of data synthesis, autoencoders can also be used to randomly generate new data that is similar to the input (training) data.